-The fingerprint of this dialogue is given in Table 1.
-The utterances are segmented into sentences and annotated with the features described above.
-Each row corresponds to an utterance.
 The first column contains the speaker role (A - Assistant, S - Seeker).
-The second column contains utterance lengths (number of words).
-The third column contains utterance types (H - Hi; I - Initiative; N - NonInitiatiave).
-The last two columns indicate which frequent terms (dialogue vocabulary $V_i = movi, horror$) appear in which utterance.
+The second column contains utterance types (H - Hi; I - Initiative; N - NonInitiatiave).
+The third column contains utterance lengths (measured as the number of characters).
+The last two columns indicate which frequent terms (dialogue vocabulary $V_i = movi$, horror) appear in which utterance.
 In this way, the dialogue is encoded into a sequence, where every utterance is represented with exactly 5 features: [A-H-4-0-0, A-I-41-1-0, S-N-42-0-0, ..., A-N-32-0-1].

 This representation is very compact and privacy-preserving.
 Since only the structural features of the dialogue are preserved and the dialogue vocabulary is concealed, there is no way to recover the dialogue content from its fingerprint.
 However, this representation is sufficient for the two types of dialogue analysis that we present in the next two sections.